 As with dipolarity values, we estimated the probability density function (pdf) for QIc values over all subjects in the PCA-Only, PCA85ICA, PCA95ICA, PCA99ICA and ICA-Only conditions and reported both the median and skewness for each.
-After rejecting the null hypothesis of data Gaussianity using a Kolmogorov Smirnov test (significance $\alpha=0.05$ ), we performed a non-parametric one-way analysis of variance (Kruskal-Wallis-Test) on the QIc followed by a Tuckey-Kramer post-hoc comparison to highlight significant difference and reported the ranks.
+After rejecting the null hypothesis of data Gaussianity using a Kolmogorov Smirnov test (significance 0 05), we performed a non-parametric one-way analysis of variance (Kruskal-Wallis-Test) on the QIc followed by a Tuckey-Kramer post-hoc comparison to highlight significant difference and reported the ranks.

 How does PCA dimension reduction affect group-level results?

 We tested the effects of PCA preprocessing on the IC clusters, in particular on their spectra and grand-average cluster scalp maps at group level.
-We examined the left mu (lμ) and frontal midline theta (FMθ) components in the PCA85ICA, PCA95ICA, PCA95ICA and ICA-Only conditions, as these ICs were of particular relevance to the brain dynamics supporting the task performed by the subjects in the study (Onton et al., 2005).
-In each condition, ICs for each subject were clustered using IC distance vectors combining differences in equivalent dipole location, scalp projection pattern (scalp map) and power spectral density (1 - 45 Hz) for each IC (Delorme and Makeig, 2004).
+We examined the left mu (1) and frontal midline theta (FM) components in the $\text{PCA}{85}\text{ICA},$ $\text{PCA}{95}\text{ICA},$ $\text{PCA}{99}\text{ICA}$ and ICA-Only conditions, as these ICs were of particular relevance to the brain dynamics supporting the task performed by the subjects in the study (Onton et al., 2005).
+In each condition, ICs for each subject were clustered using IC distance vectors combining differences in equivalent dipole location, scalp projection pattern (scalp map) and power spectral density (1-45 Hz) for each IC (Delorme and Makeig, 2004).
 Given the high dimensionality of the time and frequency features, the dimensionality of the resulting joint vector was reduced to 15 principal components by PCA, which explained 95% of the feature variance (Artoni et al., 2017).
-Vectors were clustered using a k-means algorithm implemented in EEGLAB, (k = 15).
+Vectors were clustered using a k-means algorithm implemented in EEGLAB (k 15).
 An "outliers" cluster collected components further than three standard deviations from any of the resulting cluster center (Outlier ICs).
-We checked ICA decompositions
+We checked ICA decompositions and added any seeming appropriate ICs left unclustered by the automated clustering procedure.

-For each cluster ( $l\mu$ and FM $\theta$ ) and each condition, we then computed (i) the median absolute deviation (MAD) of the distribution of the equivalent dipole positions ( $\sigma_x$ , $\sigma_y$ , $\sigma_z$ ) and (ii) the MAD of the PSD ( $\sigma$ ) in the intervals 4 - 8 Hz and 9 - 11 Hz respectively for FM $\theta$ and $l\mu$ .
-Figures 7 and 8 also report (i) the single subject scalp topographies pertaining to the cluster; (ii) grand-average scalp topography; (iii)
+For each cluster (l and FM ) and each condition, we then computed (i) the median absolute deviation (MAD) of the distribution of the equivalent dipole positions x - y - z and (ii) the MAD of the PSD () in the intervals 4-8 Hz and 9-11 Hz respectively for FM and l.
+Figs. 7 and 8 also report (i) the single subject scalp topographies pertaining to the cluster; (ii) grand-average scalp topography; (iii) cluster source location within a boundary element model based on the MNI brain template (Montreal Neurological Institute); (iv) median MAD of the FM and l cluster PSDs across subjects (0-40 Hz).